The Office of Student Conduct is committed to upholding the

 The University recognizes that all violations of University policies documented in a student's conduct file are part of that student's educational record.
 As such, the Family Education Rights and Privacy Act (FERPA) of 1974 that provides for confidentiality of students' educational records protects these files and their contents.
 This confidentiality allows only persons who meet appropriate disclosure policies to have access to these records.
 Instances where a student is a victim of a crime of violence, upon written request, The University of Tampa will disclose the outcome of a student conduct hearing to the victim.
 For more information regarding FERPA contact The University of Tampa Registrar's Office.
 For more information relating to specific conduct records contact The Office of Student Conduct.

 Representatives from the Office of Student Conduct are available to

 answer general questions about the University's student code of conduct

 or specific questions regarding an incident of alleged policy violation

 that has occurred on campus or between UT students.
 Please contact by

-and allow three to five working days for a response from a staff representative.
+email at firstname.lastname@example.org and allow three to five working days for a response from a staff representative.